 MORNINGTON LOCKETT ( Royal College, Trinity, Leeds, Royal Northern)

 plus MARTIN SHAW , ALAN BARNES, IAIN BALLAMY, SIMON ALLEN…..

-The masterclass will be followed by the gig with Iain and his trio at the Pavilion, starting at 8pm, to which workshop participants are warmly invited (click here for more details about the gig)
+The masterclass will be followed by Tim’s gig at the Pavilion, starting at 8pm, to which workshop participants are warmly invited (click here for more details about the gig)